ibexa/documentation-developer/docs/release_notes/ez_platform_v3.1.md

 #### ezplatform-search

-[`ezplatform-search`](https://github.com/ezsystems/ezplatform-search) is a new repository that contains search functionalities that are not dependent on the search engine.
+[`ezplatform-search`](https://github.com/ezsystems/ezplatform-search) is a new repository that contains search functionalities that aren't dependent on the search engine.

 #### Search controller